tuva-health/docs/docs/fundamentals/enrollment-member-months.md

 ## Key Questions
 - How do you calculate member months?
-- How do you identify patients with overlapping enrollment spans?
 - What data quality problems can affect member month calculations?
+- What types of metrics use member months as a basis?
 - How do you calculate monthly churn rate (i.e. rate of members leaving a health plan)?
-- What types of metrics use member months as a basis?

 ## How to Calculate
 Sometimes claims data comes from health insurers with member months already included.
 In this case you don’t have to create them.
 It would come in a file or table with one record per member per month.
 Already done?
 Yay!!!